 Yesterday was the day for Stockholm Pride Parade, and as we hung around the park waiting for the party to start I noticed the difference in sponsors.
-Here there were international brands as sponsors, not like previous years parades in Amsterdam and New york where gay night clubs and bars would be the most visible brands around.
+There were international brands as sponsors here, not like previous years' parades in Amsterdam and New York where gay nightclubs and bars would be the most visible brands around.

 Swedens "Dame Edna", comedian "Babsan" with her beefy troop of merry men rush toward the start of the parade where their float awaits.

 The Queen on her float.
 Babsan and the beefy boys are sponsored by Debenhams - the British department store.
-As one of the first floats on the parade I think Debenhams got their moneys worth.
+As one of the first floats on the parade, I think Debenhams got their money's worth.
 Everything about this float was in tune with their advertising attitude which can be summed up in a strange word: "Britishness".

-They have beefeter gin boys, twisted sense of humor and the Swedish Dame Edna onboard.
+They have Beefeater gin boys, a twisted sense of humor, and the Swedish version of Dame Edna onboard.
 The girls had t-shirts that read "God save all Queens" on the back.
 Bless the puns!
 This worked.

-Here's Sony-we-don't-even-try-Ericssons "float" which is essentially just a regular bus with just a regular ad on it driving through the parade with dancing people on top.
+Here's Sony we-don't-even-try Ericsson's "float" which is essentially just a regular bus with just a regular ad on it driving through the parade with dancing people on top.
 Le yawn.
 Or: How not to sponsor a very specific parade.

-Another brand that did OK in the parade is now Coca Cola owned "Mer" (Swedish for "more"), a classic brand of non fizzy fruit drinks.
-They had this little "fruit stand float" and a giant truck stocked full of a new flavour that they decided to launch on this day by giving it away for free - a strawberry passionfruit mix.
+Another brand that did OK in the parade is now Coca-Cola-owned "Mer" (Swedish for "more"), a classic brand of non-fizzy fruit drinks.
+They had this little "fruit stand float" and a giant truck stocked full of a new flavor that they decided to launch on this day by giving it away for free - a strawberry passionfruit mix.

 Ikea had a DJ float with the slogan "come into the closet", which showed off a few mirror-door closets and a possible way to design a dressing room.

-PS Bless the Scandinavian Leather Men who true to form had a float full of leatherclad men including leather hats - in this heat!
+PS Bless the Scandinavian Leather Men who true to form had a float full of leather-clad men including leather hats - in this heat!
 Best float ever.